 This project brings together energy suppliers, the steel industry, technology providers and research partners, all working hand in hand on the future of energy.
 Six partners, one goal: green hydrogen from green electricity.

 H2FUTURE at a glance

 H2FUTURE is a European flagship project for the generation of green hydrogen from electricity from renewable energy sources.
 Under the coordination of the utility VERBUND, the steel manufacturer voestalpine and Siemens, a proton exchange membrane (PEM) electrolyser manufacturer, a large-scale 6 MW PEM electrolysis system will be installed and operated at the voestalpine Linz steel plant in Austria.
 The Austrian transmission system operator (TSO) Austrian Power Grid (APG) will support the prequalification of the electrolyser system for the provision of ancillary services.
-The Energy research centre of the Netherlands (ECN) and K1-MET will study the replicability of the experimental results on larger scales in EU28 for the steel industry.
+The Netherland's research centre TNO and K1-MET (Austria) will study the replicability of the experimental results on larger scales in EU28 for the steel industry.

 H2FUTURE is structured into 10 work packages: